 Visas for Cambodia

 - Tourist visas are valid for 30 days and the official price is $20.
-However this may vary if you are using agencies when crossing over land from any of the neighboring countries.
-If issued in advance, Cambodian visa will be valid for 90 days.
+However, this may vary if you are using agencies when crossing over land from any of the neighboring countries.
+If issued in advance, a Cambodian visa will be valid for 90 days.

 - To apply you will need one or two passport photographs.
 This depends on where the application is made.

 - Citizens of most countries can also apply for an e-visa, which can be obtained on the Ministry of Foreign Affairs and International Cooperation website and will cost $25 instead of the usual $20 (applying on arrival).

 - While at the border, be prepared for several scams and a lot of corruption.
 Keep your cool and politely decline any offers if approached by strangers.